feincms/feincms3/docs/guides/multisite.rst

 It is also possible to specify a default site.
 In this case, when no site's regex matches, the default site is selected instead as a fallback.
-The code does not prevent you from setting more than one site as the default, but sites are ordered by primary keys as well so the first site wins.
+The code does not prevent you from setting more than one site as the default but sites are deterministically ordered so the same site will always be selected.

 Multisite support throughout your code